alexisbellido/dockerize-django/README.rst

   ``docker exec -it db1 psql -h db1 -U user1 -d db1 -f /tmp/db1.sql``

+Create compressed database dump from the container (note this is saving to /tmp just as an example, you should use a non-public location):

+  ``docker exec -it db2 /bin/bash``
+  ``pg_dump -Fc -v -h db2 -U user2 db2 > /tmp/db2-$(date +"%m%d%Y-%H%M%S").dump``

 Create compressed database dump from AWS RDS:

   ``pg_dump -Fc -v -h somehostname.us-east-1.rds.amazonaws.com -U user dbname > dbname.dump``

+Copy a database dump from a container (db2) to the current directory on the host:

+  ``docker cp db2:/tmp/dbname.dump .``

 Use docker cp to copy a database dump, created with pg_dump, and restore it to a container.